What’s the issue?

 Is there such a thing as sustainable palm oil?

-Manufacturers may claim to be using sustainable palm oil because they are members of, or supplied by members of, the Roundtable on Sustainable Palm Oil.
-However, this in itself is no guarantee as members only need commit to "working towards" producing a sustainable product.
+* Manufacturers may claim to be using sustainable palm oil because they are members of, or supplied by members of, the RSPO.
+However, this in itself is no guarantee as members only need commit to working towards producing a sustainable product.

 What can I do about palm oil?